twhui/MS-Net/README.md

 Another <a href="https://github.com/twhui/MSG-Net">repository </a> for <strong>MSG-Net</strong> (multi-scale guidance network) is also available.

-For more details, please visit the <a href="http://mmlab.ie.cuhk.edu.hk/projects/guidance_SR_depth.html">project page </a>.
+For more details, please visit <a href="http://mmlab.ie.cuhk.edu.hk/projects/guidance_SR_depth.html">my project page </a>.

 # Dependency
 We train our models using <a href="https://github.com/BVLC/caffe">caffe</a> and evaluate the results on Matlab.